Michaecode/NOCBox/README.md

 # NOCBox
+> ⚠️ This README is still a work in progress.

 In this repository there is a lightweight network monitoring system written in Python, know as Noc System This project is made by me, and i'm step by step improving and adding feature that i personally need.